Getting an Emotional Support Animal in Quebec, CanadaReading Time: 5 minutes

 An emotional support animal letter is the most important document ESA owners can have.
 It grants them certain rights and freedoms.
 If you’re thinking of getting an emotional support animal in Quebec, Canada, this letter is a must for you.

-This ESA letter is issued by a licensed mental health professional (LMHP) who practices in the province of Quebec.
+This ESA letter is issued by a qualified mental health professional who practices in the province of Quebec.
 It proves that you have a diagnosed mental health problem, the symptoms of which are mitigated by the presence of an ESA.
 In short, it states that your ESA is an assistance animal and not just a pet.

 Travel Laws: The Canadian Transportation Agency